 One of the main difficulties faced by indigenous peoples in the nineteenth century is latent discrimination and racism in Mexico, scourges that have been present since the beginning of the museum, although they have successfully overcome through the inclusion of communities and the dissemination of their traditions, which has made them increasingly valued.

 Although there is still a lot of work to be done, the venue has become a reference point for popular culture and the variety of what it means to be Mexican.
-Proof of this are the constant exhibitions that go beyond exhibiting this popular art, since they include ethnographic and gastronomic samples that attract an important number of visitors to the museum.
+Proof of this is the constant exhibitions that go beyond exhibiting this popular art since they include ethnographic and gastronomic samples that attract an important number of visitors to the museum.

 In addition to the exhibitions, the work of the Museum includes other manifestations of indigenous peoples and popular urban cultures, such as knowledge and expertise, such as workshops that invite visitors to learn about the process of making textiles or traditional foods such as tamales or bread of the dead.